Why is Croatia so popular for sailing holidays?

 you will require a skipper´s licence or proof that you have sufficient sailing experience.
 The alternative is to hire a yacht with a skipper.
 Additionally, a radio licence is needed, which you could do there in a crash course in case you haven´t got any.

-We help you to choose from over 1000 charter yachts in Croatia
+We help you to choose from 1,000 charter yachts in Croatia

 , according to your needs.
-On our website you will find over 40 yacht charter providers.
-Also you can use YachtFinder to get the best offers and compare charters by browsing through over 200 client reviews.
+On our website you will find over 50 boat rental companies.
+Just use the YachtFinder to get the best offers and compare boat hire rates.
+To select a quality boat, just browse through over 200 latest customer reviews.

-All in all, this is why yacht charter in Croatia is so enormously popular.
+All in all, this is why sailing in Croatia is so enormously popular.
 We hope that you now know a few important facts to bear in mind when going on your sailing holiday in this wonderful country.
 Have a great cruise!